gene-git/dmarc_report/README.rst

 New / Interesting
 =================

+**New**

+ * Tidy ups: PEP-8, PEP-257, PEP-484 PEP-561
+ * And Reorganize code especially for PEP-561 (type hints)
+ * Has passed all tests here, so hopefully no problems.
+   But, always some risk cleaning up code - please let me know if something is not right.

 **Interesting**

  * New config file format using single config file.
 Older 2 fille configs will be automatically